 What is first call resolution?

-Simply put, first call resolution is when your customer’s inquiry or problem is resolved in a single contact.
+Simply put, first call resolution is when your customer’s question or problem is resolved in a single contact.

-One study from Service Quality Management Group found a direct, one-to-one correlation between FCR and customer satisfaction.
-Or more frankly, for every 1 percent improvement in first call resolution a company has, they’ll see a 1 percent boost in CSAT.
+In fact, a study from Service Quality Management Group found a direct, 1-to-1 correlation between FCR and customer satisfaction.
+Or more frankly, for every 1% improvement in first call resolution, companies see a 1% boost in CSAT.